-When it comes to our valued SweepStars, we pay between 80% and 96% of the total booking fee to our SweepStars based on their experience (while SweepStars start on 65% of the booking fee during their first 2 to 3 months trial period to recoup costs), in line with other on-demand platforms.
+When it comes to valued SweepStars, we pay between 80% and 96% of the total booking fee to SweepStars based on their experience (while SweepStars start on 65% of the booking fee during their first 2 to 3 months trial period to recoup costs), in line with other on-demand platforms.
 The SweepStar is responsible for paying for their transport.

 - The earning is a flat rate and the total amount is related to hours worked, however, we limit the type of work being done to basic housework.

-- The vast majority of SweepStars work for the platform between 3 to 5 days a week, with 30% of SweepStars working in other homes outside of the platform (we of course fully support this, and many of this group initially joined our platform due to underemployment).
+- The vast majority of SweepStars work for the platform between 3 to 5 days a week, with 30% of SweepStars working in other homes outside of the platform (we of course fully support this, and many of this group initially joined the platform due to underemployment).